 • Installing a dedicated electrical circuit, $250.

-Buying an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
-The mini-split tax credit is $300 for select systems installed at your residence through December 31, 2021.
-We advise talking with your tax professional for more details.
+Getting an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
+The mini-split tax credit is $300 for certain systems installed at your home through December 31, 2021.
+We suggest chatting with your tax professional for more details.

-Energy companies in East Bernard also usually give rebates for purchasing energy-efficient heating and cooling equipment.
-We’ll help you go through this process to make sure you receive the best value from your new mini-split unit.
+Energy companies in East Bernard also usually give rebates for installing energy-efficient heating and cooling equipment.
+We’ll help you figure out this process to make sure you get the best value from your new mini-split unit.

-Although purchasing a mini-split is typically more expensive than traditional heating and cooling systems, it’s an extremely efficient way to heat and cool tricky spots in your home.
-These include:
+Although getting a mini-split is typically more expensive than typical heating and cooling systems, it’s a very efficient method to heat and cool troublesome rooms in your house.
+These involve:

 • Additions.